vector-php/vector/docs/auto-generate/Lib/Strings.md

 Parameter | Type | Description
 -|-|-
-$subStr | String | String $subStr Substring to test
+$subStr | String | Substring to test
-$str | String | String $str    String to run test on return | Bool | Bool           Whether or not the string starts with the substring
+$str | String | String to run test on return | Bool | Whether or not the string starts with the substring

 ---